ONE of Hampshire's biggest military bases is set to stay open - but under private ownership.

 But the huge facility, also known as the Sea Mounting Centre, is set to continue under another operator.

-Peter Luff, Parliamentary under secretary of state of defence, said: "The current assumption is that Marchwood would continue to deliver Sea Mounting Centre services required by the MoD under private ownership.
+Peter Luff, Parliamentary under secretary of state of defence, said: "The current assumption is that Marchwood would continue to deliver Sea Mounting Centre services required by the MoD under

 "No other UK location offers the benefits available at Marchwood nor could deliver the Defence Sea Mounting Centre requirement as cost effectively."